+ARTICLE 45

-ARTICLE 45 PUBLIC APPRENTICESHIP PROGRAM
+PUBLIC APPRENTICESHIP PROGRAM

-- 1 In the event the District contemplates the implementation of a public apprenticeship - 2 program for welfare, general assistance or SSI recipients, the District shall negotiate - 3 and/or consult with the Union, consistent with its legal obligation.
-The District shall not - 4 use participants of such programs to displace Bargaining Unit members.
+- 1 In the event the District contemplates the implementation of a public apprenticeship program - 2 for welfare, general assistance or SSI recipients, the District shall negotiate and/or consult with - 3 the Union, consistent with its legal obligation.
+The District shall not use participants of such - 4 programs to displace Bargaining Unit members.